 - whether you’ve been making your payments

-The agencies collect this information from everyone you are indebted to and create a picture of how trustworthy you are in terms of credit.
+The agencies collect this information from everyone you’re indebted to and create a picture of how trustworthy you are in terms of credit.
 In the United States, the three main companies engaged in this business are Experian, Equifax, and TransUnion.

 Think of it this way.
 Let’s say three people walked up to you and asked to borrow $5.
 You’ve known two of them for years: one is as trustworthy as can be, and the other one is the biggest backstabber and scoundrel you’ve ever known.
 The third, you’ve never met before.
 Who would you be more likely to lend money to?
 Obviously, I’d loan money to the person I trusted, then the person I didn’t know, then the scoundrel.

 Now, let’s say you’re a bank and three people come in and ask for a loan.
-You’re going to want to have some way to determine who is the trustworthy person (who you would want to lend money to), the unknown person (who you would nervously loan money to), and the rogue (who you wouldn’t want to loan money to at all).
-This is the exact purpose of a credit score: it’s a number that says how trustworthy – or how much of a scoundrel – you are in terms of money.
+You’re going to want to have some way to determine who is the trustworthy person (whom you would want to lend money to), the unknown person (whom you would cautiously loan money to), and the rogue (whom you wouldn’t want to loan money to at all).
+This is the exact purpose of a credit score: It’s a number that says how trustworthy – or how much of a scoundrel – you are in terms of money.